 - Turn the headlight switch to the AUTO position 1. - 2.
-Place the ignition switch in the ON position. - 3.
-The autolight system automatically turns the headlights on and off.
+Push the push-button ignition switch to the ON position. - The autolight system automatically turns the headlights on and off.

 Initially, if the ignition switch is placed in the OFF position and a door is opened and left open, the headlights remain ON for 5 minutes.
 If another door is opened during the 5 minutes, then the 5 minute timer is reset.